WHITE-KNIGHT5/MpvRxN/README.md

 ### ✨ New Features

 - **Audio file support with thumbnails** — new toggle in *Settings → Audio → "Audio Player"*.
-Turn it on to show audio files (MP3, FLAC, AAC, OGG, M4A, OPUS, WAV, WMA, and more) alongside videos in every folder.
-Off by default — no extra scanning or load until enabled.
+Shows MP3, FLAC, AAC,  M4A, OPUS, and more alongside videos in every folder, with embedded album art.
+Off by default — no extra scanning until enabled.
-- **Swipe-to-switch tabs** — swipe between sections with wrap-around (looping from last tab back to first) even when all tabs are hidden (I love UI when tabs are hidden).
-- **Long press folder name to scroll top** — Long press the folder name in any folder screen to scroll back to the top instantly
-- **FAB quick play** — Single tap the FAB button plays the most recently played video.
-Long press opens the original menu
-- **Easy Unlock toggle** — lock icons now shown on both sides for quicker unlocking with one click.
-- **Long press speed button** → Resets playback speed to your default speed setting
-- **Search auto-opens keyboard** — Tapping the search icon automatically opens the keyboard now
-- **Background audio playback on back press** — pressing back (system gesture, system button, or the in-player back arrow) while playing audio now keeps it playing in the background instead of stopping.
-Video playback is unaffected and still stops as expected unless the background-play button is used.
+- **Background audio on back press** — pressing back (gesture, button, or the in-player arrow) while playing audio now keeps it playing in the background instead of stopping.
-- **Folder navigation via notification** — opening the app from a folder-specific notification now navigates directly to that folder.
-- **Smart return navigation** — opening a video or audio file from a playback notification and pressing back now returns to the exact folder that was being browsed, instead of the home/launcher screen.
+- **Smart return navigation** — opening a file from a notification and pressing back now returns to the exact folder that was being browsed.
+- **Folder navigation via notification** — opening the app from a folder-specific notification jumps straight to that folder.
+- **Swipe to switch tabs** — swipe left/right anywhere on the home screen to switch tabs, even when the navigation bar is completely hidden.
+Wraps from last tab back to Home; always opens on Home.
+- **Long-press folder/title to scroll top** — long-press the folder name (in any folder screen) or the home title to instantly scroll back to the top.
+- **FAB quick play** — single tap plays the most recently played video; long-press opens the original menu (Open File, Recently Played, Open Link).
+- **Long-press the speed button** to reset playback speed to your default.
+- **Search auto-opens the keyboard** when tapped.
+- **Easy Unlock toggle** — when enabled, a lock icon appears on both sides of the screen while controls are locked; tap either to unlock.
+Swipe-to-unlock always works regardless of this setting.
+- **Smooth Back Animation toggle(A13+)** (Settings → Appearance → Animations) — choose between a when on: "predictive back animation" when off animation won't happen(Android 13+).

-### 🎨 UI / Player Improvements
+### 🎨 UI & Player Improvements

-- Transparent pill backgrounds for volume, brightness, speed, and seek overlays.
+- **Transparent overlays** — volume, brightness, speed, and seek overlays now have fully transparent backgrounds instead of dark semi-transparent ones, with white text/icons for readability.
-- Tuned seekbar thickness and thumb height for better visibility and touch targets.
+- **Speed pill cleanup** — removed the arrow icon from the speed pill; now shows only the value (e.g. `1.5x`), no border.
+- **Speed panel removed** — the full slider panel that used to appear during swipe-to-change-speed is gone; only the simple pill shows now.
+- **Fixed swipe speed start point** — swiping to change speed now starts from the preset nearest your hold-speed setting, instead of always jumping to 2x.
+- **Seekbar** — consistently thin (no longer changes thickness while scrubbing), smaller thumb for a cleaner look.
+Portrait layout now puts the seekbar on top with timers shown below.
+- **Landscape play/pause button** — removed background color and ripple effect.
-- Fixed pill overlay position in landscape mode.
+- **Pill position** — speed/seek pill moved higher on screen in portrait.
-- Removed unwanted ripple/shadow on the play/pause button in landscape.
-- Background-play navigation now correctly returns to the folder screen while keeping the player alive in the background.
-- About screen updated with MpvRxN v1.5.0 branding.
-- **Back animation system overhaul** — new "Smooth back animation" preference:
-  - **ON** — predictive back gesture shows a smooth scale/zoom transition.
-  - **OFF** — instant, no-animation exit.
-  - This toggle now actually works correctly in all exit paths (see Bug Fixes).

 ### ⚡ Performance

-- Folder loading now uses a disk cache (SharedPreferences-backed) for much faster repeat browsing.
-Folder loading performance** — Videos inside folders now load much faster:
-  - First open: loads from MediaStore and saves to disk cache
-  - Every open after: instant (from cache, even after app restart or device reboot)
+- **Folder loading** — first open loads from MediaStore and caches to disk; every open after is instant (even after an app restart or device reboot), with a silent background refresh to stay up to date.
-  - Background silent refresh after cache display
+- **Camera-folder hang fixed** — playback info is now fetched in a single batched DB call instead of one query per video.

+### 🎬 Picture-in-Picture

+- **PiP controls fixed** — Play/Pause, Rewind (−10s), and Forward (+10s) buttons inside PiP mode now work correctly.

 ### 🐛 Bug Fixes

-- **PiP buttons fixed** — Play/Pause, Rewind (−10s), and Forward (+10s) buttons in PiP mode now work correctly
-- Fixed rotation/black-screen flash that could appear when:
-  - Pressing back (gesture or button) to exit the player
-  - Using the manual "background play" button
-  - System-wide predictive back animation is enabled
-- Fixed a race condition where the player's automatic orientation logic (triggered by video-aspect-ratio updates) could override the screen-lock mid-exit, causing leftover flicker even after the main fix.
+**Rotation/black-screen flash on exit** — this has been a recurring issue across many sessions, with several genuinely separate root causes found and fixed one at a time:
+- The system back callback was being silently disabled during normal playback, so pressing back via gesture/button could skip custom exit logic entirely (background audio stopping, folder-return not happening) — only the on-screen back arrow worked correctly.
+Now always enabled.
+- The exit-orientation lock could be overwritten mid-transition by an unrelated async process (video-aspect-ratio orientation logic), undoing the fix intermittently.
-- Fixed the "smooth back animation" OFF setting not actually suppressing the exit transition, due to a call-ordering bug (`overridePendingTransition` was being called too late to take effect).
+- The "instant exit" animation setting wasn't actually taking effect due to a call-ordering bug (`overridePendingTransition` was called after `finish()`, too late to apply).
-- Fixed Picture-in-Picture broadcast intent handling (switched to action-string-based intents with `FLAG_MUTABLE`) which was contributing to the landscape back-press rotation flash — this was a recurring issue across several sessions before the underlying causes were fully isolated.

-**Theme & playback:**
+- Android 14+'s own predictive-back preview snapshot (shown during a swipe gesture) is now explicitly suppressed for the player's exit transition.
+- The manual "background play" button had its own separate flash, caused by system UI bars being restored before orientation was locked — fixed by locking orientation first.
+- PiP broadcast handling hardened (separate, explicit broadcast actions with `FLAG_MUTABLE`) instead of relying on default intent matching, which was contributing to flashes during PiP-related transitions.
+- *(Historical first attempt)* The very first fix for this bug — disabling `enableOnBackInvokedCallback` app-wide — masked the issue but also disabled predictive back everywhere.
+This was later replaced by enabling it specifically for the player with full custom handling above, fixing the underlying causes instead of just hiding the symptom.

+**Other fixes:**
+- Fixed audio-only folders not appearing in the folder list when Audio Player is enabled.
 - Fixed video playback briefly pausing/restarting when switching the system day/night theme while a video is open.

-**Build:**
+- Fixed a brief UI blink/glitch when returning to the home screen after playing a video (database query was blocking the main thread; moved to a background thread).
+- Fixed single-tap on the FAB doing nothing (an event-consumption bug in the long-press detector was swallowing the tap).
-- Fixed several build errors (duplicate function declarations, unresolved references) introduced during refactors.
+- Various build errors from recent refactors (duplicate declarations, unresolved references, wrong import packages).

-### 🛠 CI/CD

-- `release.yml` updated to rename release APKs from `mpvRx-*` to `MpvRxN-*` and strip the `v` prefix from version tags.
-- APK signing configured directly in GitHub Actions.
+### 🔧 Build & Identity

+- **Package name**: `app.gyrolet.mpvrxn` — installs alongside the original MpvRx without conflict.
+- **Launcher name**: `MpvRx` (unchanged) · **Home screen title**: `MpvRxN`
+- **APK signing** automated via GitHub Actions — every build is signed and installs without warnings.
+- **Builds**: `arm64-v8a` and `armeabi-v7a` only (x86/x86_64 removed).
+- **APK naming**: `MpvRxN-arm64-v8a.apk` / `MpvRxN-armeabi-v7a.apk`.
+- **About screen**: shows `MpvRxN`, version, author, and fork GitHub URL.

 ### 💡 Known Limitations

-- Predictive back animation can still cause rotation flash issue(very fast black screen)
+- With the **system-wide Android "Predictive Back Animations" developer setting** enabled, a very brief black-screen flash can still occasionally occur on exit.
+Disabling that system setting avoids it entirely; this is separate from the in-app "Smooth Back Animation" toggle.
+- A few 10-bit/AVI files may still show inconsistent thumbnails on some devices.
+- The day/night theme-switch playback interruption fix may not fully resolve the issue on every device/Android skin, since part of the relevant surface-handling code lives in a precompiled library (`mpvlib.aar`) outside this fork's source.

 ---

+## Earlier Fork Changes (pre-v1.5.0)

+These are the original modifications made when first forking from upstream MpvRx, before the v1.5.0 development cycle above.

+- Removed dark backgrounds from all gesture overlays (volume, brightness, speed, seek) — replaced with transparent backgrounds and white text.
+- Removed the FastForward arrow icon from the speed pill.
+- Removed the full speed-slider panel during swipe gestures in favor of the simple pill.
+- Fixed swipe-speed always starting at 2x regardless of hold-speed setting.
+- FAB quick-play (single tap to play most recent video, long-press for menu) introduced for the first time.
+- Attempted to fix for the landscape rotation-flash bug (`enableOnBackInvokedCallback="false"` app-wide).
+- Changed `applicationId` to `app.gyrolet.mpvrxn` to allow installing alongside the original app.
+- Set up GitHub Actions CI/CD with automatic APK signing (keystore secrets) and trimmed build to `arm64-v8a`/`armeabi-v7a` only.

 ## Showcase